mreschke/node-vs-php-vs-go/README.md

 Node faster for single hits, but as concurrency grew, PHP/nginx became faster.
 PHP was even faster than GO at handling large concurrency...which is a testament to nginx I am sure.

-Oddly enough, the node.js test with the ioredis library was slower than with the regular redis library.